ocean-onion/BDCraft-maybe/clean_docs/admin/commands.md

-# Commands Reference
+# Administrative Commands

-BDCraft provides a comprehensive set of commands for players and administrators.
-This guide lists all available commands organized by module, including all available aliases.
+BDCraft provides comprehensive command infrastructure for players and administrators with dual-alias support for maximum compatibility.
+This reference organizes all available commands by functional module with complete permission documentation.

-As a self-contained plugin, BDCraft offers both BD-prefixed commands (e.g., `/bdfly`) and standard versions (e.g., `/fly`) for compatibility.
-Both versions provide identical functionality.
+## Command Infrastructure

-## Core Commands
+### Core System Commands

 | Command | Aliases | Description | Permission |
 |---------|---------|-------------|------------|